Rxsengxn/rootFileRenamer/README.md

   ~~[link to the file in drive](https://drive.google.com/file/d/1Bng2jYmbb5rFycDoCGr7fWBjbaGMldYA/view?usp=sharing)~~

 The file is safe for downloading.
-Source code is available in this repository.
+(You might have to tell Windows that) Source code is available in this repository.

 ### 4. Make sure the pictures are in a separate folder and the path does not include any special characters and spaces